dortania/OpenCore-Legacy-Patcher/README.md

 Note 2: Currently OpenCore Legacy Patcher officially supports patching to run macOS 11, Big Sur installs.
 For older OSes, OpenCore may function however support is currently not provided from Dortania.

-* For Mojave and Catalina support, we recommend the use of [dosdude1's patchers](http://dosdude1.com)
+* For macOS Mojave and Catalina support, we recommend the use of [dosdude1's patchers](http://dosdude1.com)
+* macOS Monterey usage is provided however support is limited, currently recommended for users to run Big Sur for best compatibility

 ## Support